A PAPHOS LANDMARK

 THE LIGHTHOUSE TODAY

 Today, the Paphos lighthouse still serves as a reference point for boats and ships negotiating the Paphos harbour.
-The Cyprus Port Authority is responsible for its operation and uses an automated system to operate its function.
-The automated system signals a white warning light, which rotates every 15 seconds.
-The modern lighting system has increased the luminous intensity of its ray and visibility is possible from 17 nautical miles away.
+The Cyprus Port Authority is responsible for its operation and uses an automated system to perform its function.
+This automated system signals a white warning light, which rotates every 15 seconds.
+Modern lighting systems have increased the luminous intensity of their rays, and visibility of the lighthouse is now possible for up to 17 nautical miles.

 THE MUSEUM

-Restoration of the lighthouse has occurred many times over the years and careful credence has gone into maintaining its original appearance.
-Decisions have also been made regarding the structure’s modern role on the island and the last restoration of the tower saw the installation of a gallery and museum on the site.
-The area surrounding the lighthouse has become the Archaeological Park of Kato Paphos, and this along with the museum and gallery attracts large numbers of visitors every year.
-In 2011, the Cyprus postal service featured the Paphos lighthouse in a collection of commemorative stamps, depicting Cyprus lighthouses, confirming the landmark as a symbol of the region’s proud maritime history.
+Since its construction, several restorations of the lighthouse have occurred.
+Careful credence has gone into maintaining its original appearance.
+The last restoration of the tower saw the installation of an on-site gallery and museum.
+The area surrounding the lighthouse has also become the Archaeological Park of Kato Paphos.
+This, along with the museum and gallery, attracts large numbers of visitors every year.
+In 2011, the Cyprus postal service featured the Paphos lighthouse in a collection of commemorative stamps that depicted Cyprus lighthouses.
+This helped to confirm this landmark as a symbol of the region’s proud maritime history.